revanp/exchange-rate-kazokku/README.md

 # Exchange Rate - Kazokku

 This app was created using Laravel 10, and SQLite.
-I'ts integrated with [exchangerate-api.com](https://www.exchangerate-api.com/) exchangerate-api.com to collect all the currencies and their rates.
+It's integrated with [exchangerate-api.com](https://www.exchangerate-api.com/) exchangerate-api.com to collect all the currencies and their rates.
 ## Installation

 Install this project with Docker